Line of Beauty

 Artist Biographies

 Cristina Schek is the photosensitive kind: she thinks in pictures, her imagination always in focus.
-A Transylvanian Surrealist rooted in London, Schek crafts conceptual digital works that explore identity illusion, and the shifting nature of representation.
+A Transylvanian Surrealist rooted in London, Schek creates conceptual digital works that explore identity, illusion and the shifting nature of representation.
 Literature, cinema and art history act as her continual muses, guiding her into layered visual narratives where the self becomes both subject and symbol.

-Her work has gained international recognition, including the Young Masters Focus on the Female Art Created During Lockdown Award (2021) for Florence Lightingale, BFAMI exhibition at Phillips Auction House (2022), and the 2023 W4th Plinth Award, where her 4×4m public artwork The Ceiling In The Sky was unveiled as the winning piece by Dame Siân Phillips, succeeding Sir Peter Blake’s inaugural display in the rolling public art programme curated by Abundance London.
-In 2025 she received First Prize in the Young Masters People’s Choice Award and a Highly Commended recognition from the Rudolph Blume Foundation Acquisition Award.
+Schek’s work has gained international recognition, including the Young Masters Focus on the Female Art Created During Lockdown Award in 2021 for Florence Lightingale, inclusion in the BFAMI Art Exhibition at Phillips Auction House in 2022 and 2026, and the W4th Plinth Award in 2023, where her 4 × 4m public artwork The Ceiling In The Sky was unveiled as the winning piece by Dame Siân Phillips.
+In 2025, she received First Prize in the Young Masters People’s Choice Award, leading to Line of Beauty, a duo exhibition with Alexandra Baraitser in South Kensington, on view from 15 January to 1 June 2026 and extended due to popular demand.
+She also received a Highly Commended recognition from the Rudolph Blume Foundation Acquisition Award.

-Schek’s work has been exhibited internationally at major art fairs including London Art Fair, British Art Fair, Art Miami, Palm Beach Modern + Contemporary, NY Art Fair, LA Art Show, as well as in museum exhibitions at Elmbridge Museum and Kingston Museum in London.
-Her work is held in prestigious private collections in the UK, Europe and the United States.
-Her digital practice, part montage, part mythmaking, blends storytelling with subtle manipulation, revealing unseen layers of memory, identity and the beautiful strangeness of modern life.
+Her work has been exhibited internationally at major art fairs including British Art Fair, London Art Fair, Frieze EXPO CHICAGO, Art Miami, Palm Beach Modern + Contemporary, NY Art Fair and LA Art Show, as well as in museum exhibitions at Elmbridge Museum and Kingston Museum in London.
+Her work is held in private collections across the UK, Europe and the United States.

 Alexandra Baraitser (b.
 Cape Town, South Africa)